Mutare (formerly Umtali)

 The 1896 settlers, had to contend with hazardous roads before reaching the new site, and on arriving, buildings of every conceivable size and shape were already being constructed on the ten acres stands that were allotted to them; wattle and daub with thatched roofs were most prominent, as these materials were easily obtainable, but any available piece of iron, wood and timber went into the buildings.
 Public buildings for the Civil Commissioner and Magistrate were speedily erected in 1897, initially a small thatched hut, beside it a building of wood and iron.
 Other wood and iron buildings included Mrs. Hayne's tearoom, Corderoy & Reynolds Store, the Cecil Hotel was a plain block building without a verandah, the front portion being a bar.

 The Public Works Department supervised the building of the Adams Hotel and eventually the hotel became the Umtali Club in 1900, which remains to this day.
 Construction of Government Offices, the Residency, the Drill Hall with all its stables, and the Stock Exchange were started.
 The Goal seems to have had priority, the workmen being inmates were allowed out on parole during the day.
 In the evenings they were obliged to report back, and often could be seen knocking on the goal door seeking admittance.
-The Kopje House Hospital was also started in that year, a great necessity for the sick men constructing the railway from Beira.
-It is worth noting that the Odzi Railway Bridge was also being built at that time.
+The Kopje House Hospital was also started in that year, a great necessity for the sick men constructing the railway from Beira and the Odzi Railway Bridge that was also being built at that time.
+[See the article on the National Gallery that occupies Kopje House on the website www.zimfieldguide.com]

 Many malaria cases developed into blackwater and the original stream acquired the name Black Water spruit because it was thought that the water from the stream was responsible.
 So the Sanitary Board sank a borehole in Market Square, and this became the old-time village pump, and was very much in demand.